-Exempt Organizations e-File - Large Organizations Must File Electronically
+Exempt Organizations e-File: Large Organizations Required to File Electronically

 Which large tax-exempt organizations are required to file returns electronically?